-The financial statements have been prepared on a going concern basis as the trustees believe that no material uncertainties exist.
-The trustees have considered the level of funds held and the expected level of income and expenditure for 12 months from authorising these financial statements.
-The budgeted income and expenditure is sufficient with the level of reserves for the charity to be able to continue as a going concern.
+The financial statements have been prepared on a going concern basis as the Trustees believe that no material uncertainties exist.
+The Trustees have considered the level of funds held and the expected level of income and expenditure for 12 months from authorising these financial statements, including a revision of expectations for the potential impact of COVID-19 on the charity.
+They have concluded that the budgeted income and expenditure is sufficient with the level of reserves held for the charity to be able to continue as a going concern.